Vincent-Therrien/gpu-arena/cpu/readme.md

 - Navigate in the `cpp` directory.
 - Create a `build` subdirectory.
 - Navigate in the `build` subdirectory.
+- Run the command `cmake ..`.
-- Run the command `cmake --build .`.
+- Run the command `cmake --build . --config Release`.

+**Note**: The option `--config Release` is important because it instructs cmake to add optimization flags.
+Without them, the compiler will not optimize aggressively enough and you might notice that multithreading *decreases* performances instead of improving them.

 ### Usage